 Early in life, we each draw a similar conclusion: “If I don’t feel, I won’t be unhappy.”
 Rather than taking a brave and appropriate step of living through immature—and therefore negative—emotions, which would afford them the chance to mature and become constructive, we suppress our childish emotions.
 We bury them in the backyard of our awareness where they stay stuck, destructive and inadequate, even though we have long-ago forgotten we even hid them.
 Out of sight, out of mind.

 In every child’s life, there will be circumstances that are unhappy; disappointment and pain are the human common denominator.
-But if we don’t let these experiences be felt and moved along, they will stagnate and create a dull climate of vague unhappiness that we’ll be hard pressed to later put our finger on.
+But if we don’t let these experiences be felt and moved along through emotional growth, they will stagnate and create a dull climate of vague unhappiness that we’ll be hard pressed to later put our finger on.
 We’ll just take it for granted that this is how the world is.
 The danger is that we’ll formulate an unconscious resolution for dealing with this: “If I want to prevent feeling the pain of being unhappy, I must stop myself from feeling altogether.”

 This is one of the most basic wrong conclusions that people draw about life.
 Sure, it may be true that in the short run we can anesthetize ourselves this way, blocking our capacity to feel pain, but it’s also true that doing so dulls our capacity for feeling pleasure.
 Worse yet, this blocking action doesn’t prevent us from feeling the painful feelings forever—it just defers them.